Recitatif: The story

 "Recitatif" is set in three different time periods, in which racial tensions and African-American progressive movements peaked, contributing to a shift in culture in the United States.
-The beginning of the story took place in the 1950’s when Twyla and Roberta first met as eight year olds.
+The beginning of the story took place in the 1950s, when Twyla and Roberta first met as eight-year-olds.
 This time period is most notable as the Jim Crow segregation era and the period in which the Civil Rights Movement was launched.
 Also, during this period, the Supreme Court delivered the ruling of the case of Brown vs. Board of Education, which effectively outlawed racial segregation in learning institutions.
-As a result, protests erupted throughout the country in response to African American students enrolling in previously segregated schools.
-The next part of the story is set in the 1960’s.
+As a result, protests erupted throughout the country in response to African-American students enrolling in previously segregated schools.

+The next part of the story is set in the 1960s.
 During this time, the Civil Rights Movement gained momentum as the Civil Rights Act of 1964 was passed the United States federal government, outlawing discrimination based on race, religion, sex, and nationality.
 Four years later, civil rights leader, Dr. Martin Luther King, Jr. was assassinated, leading to the expansion of the Civil Rights Movement, and ultimately, an extensive culture shift in the United States as prejudicial social standards were increasingly rejected and progressive politics were increasingly embraced.
-The last part of the story is set in the early 1980’s, which marked the beginning of Ronald Reagan’s presidency.
-During Reagan’s presidency, issues of race and prejudice were inflamed contributing to ongoing racial and social tensions.
+The last part of the story is set in the early 1980s, which marked the beginning of Ronald Reagan's presidency.
+During Reagan's presidency, issues of race and prejudice were inflamed contributing to ongoing racial and social tensions.

-Morrison’s short story was greatly influenced and shaped by these critical historical movements as they affected and determined the plot of the story and the relationship between Twyla and Roberta, the main characters of the story.
+Morrison's short story was greatly influenced and shaped by these critical historical movements as they affected and determined the plot of the story and the relationship between Twyla and Roberta, the main characters of the story.

+"Recitatif" began as a screenplay that Morrison was enlisted to write as a costarring vehicle for Marlo Thomas and Cicely Tyson, who both passed on the project after expressing dissatisfaction with Morrison's script.

 Plot summary

-Recitatif is told from the perspective of Twyla in the 1960s, during a period of her childhood when her mother was not able to properly take care of her.
-She spent a portion at an orphanage where she met Roberta, a female of a different race.
+"Recitatif" is told from the perspective of Twyla in the 1960s, during a period of her childhood when her mother was not able to properly take care of her.
+She spent a portion at an orphanage where she met Roberta, a girl of a different race.
 They became friends during their time at St. Bonny's, although it was obvious to them both that they were different.
 In the short story, Morrison illustrates the theme of race and prejudice by using racial ambiguity through the interactions between two racially unidentified, but characteristically similar girls to highlight the racial barrier and tensions prevalent at that time.